a2i2/effort-expenditure-for-reward-task-mobile/README.md

 `trialReward`: Number - The reward in coins for the current trial.
 For practice trials 1 & 2 (index 0 & 1) there is no visual reward but is automatically set to the higher effort threshold reward.
 `trialEffort`: Int - The number of taps required to reach the effort threshold for the current practice trial.
 `pressCount`: Int - The number of times the user pressed the power button during the power up animation.
-`pressTimes`: Array[Number] - An array containing each time the power button was pressed curing the power up animation.
-Individual press counts are derived from the current Game Time at which the tap occured.
+`pressTimes`: Array[Number] - An array containing each time the power button was pressed during the power up animation.
+Individual press counts are derived from the current Game Time at which the tap occurred.
 `trialSuccess`: Boolean - Whether or not the user reached the effort threshold current trial (0 or 1).
 `maxPressCount`: Number - The maximum number of times the power button was pressed during the power up animation.
-`createdAt`: Date - A timestamp measured in seconds since January 1, 1970 (UTC).
+`createdAt`: Date - A timestamp measured in seconds since January 1, 1970 (UTC), of when each trial (practice and main) are saved to the local database.

 ### TaskAttempt
 `trialNo`: Number - The trial number.
 This value is 0-indexed.